When do the clocks go forward? Everything you need to know about British Summer Time

 What time will the sun rise and set?

-The change will be noticeable straight away - March 30 will have a sunrise about 5.36am, but will be followed by sunrise about 6.34am on March 31.
+The change will be noticeable straight away – March 30 had a sunrise about 5.36am, but was followed by sunrise about 6.34am on March 31.

 What is British Summer Time?